 From researchers and students using content published in our books and journals on a daily basis to a patient who needs critical information about their treatment, Elsevier has a range of access options to ensure that everyone can access the important information they need.
 Some of our key programmes include:

 We work with partners to make the world of research more inclusive, collaborative and transparent.View partnerships

-- Science & People: This is a series of events organized by Elsevier which bring together researchers and the interested public to discuss the latest science, technology and medical research.
-The events are co-organized with local partners and help to promote research to the wider public.
+- Science & People: This is a series of events organised by Elsevier which bring together researchers and the interested public to discuss the latest science, technology and medical research.
+The events are co-organised with local partners and help to promote research to the wider public.

 - Media promotion of research: Journalists are skilled at translating science for the wider public.
-Elsevier provide free access for media to help write research stories, as well as promoting the latest research through press releases and our Research Highlights alerts for journalists.
+Elsevier provides free access for media to help to write research stories, as well as promoting the latest research through press releases and our Research Highlights alerts for journalists.

 Elsevier considers it vital that academic publishing is as fair and unbiased as possible.
 Unconscious bias can lead us to make questionable decisions which impact negatively on the academic publishing process.
 Read more to find out about this important subject and to view resources on how to identify and tackle bias.